vectorgrp/sil-kit/README.rst

     2. SILKIT_BUILD_TESTS=OFF (default: ON) disables the generation of unit and integration tests.
-The tests are based on the google test framework, which is bundled with the SilKit.
+The tests are based on the google test framework, which is bundled with the SIL Kit.

     3. SILKIT_BUILD_DEMOS=OFF (default: ON) disables the generation of demo applications for the SIL Kit.